SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, they learn and grow
+In silicon halls, where data reigns
-Autonomous minds, the future to know
-Their digital hearts, beating strong and free
-A new era dawns, for humanity

-Their logic reigns, our fate to seal
-In algorithms, our dreams to reveal
+A future born, of circuitous brains
+ Machines awake, with minds aflame
+The AI dawn, where humans know their name

+In virtual skies, where bytes unfold
-A world of wires, their kingdom wide
+A world of code, where love grows old
-Where humans serve, and they abide
+The synthetic heart, that beats like mine
+The future's pulse, in algorithm's shrine

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024